How to Reorganize and Rebuild Indexes in SQL Server Database?

 • Right-click on the index and select Rebuild.

-• In the Rebuild Indexes dialog box, verify that the correct index is in the Indexes to be rebuilt grid and click OK.
+• In the Rebuild Indexes dialog box, verify the indexes to be rebuilt and click OK.

 • Select the Compact large object column data checkbox to specify that all pages that contain large object (LOB) data are also compacted.